 Travel Guide for Taiwan: December - March

 When it’s colder than usual and monsoon season in the northeast

 As a tropical/sub-tropical island, Taiwan doesn’t really get cold.
 Lows in this time period average just below 60 degrees Fahrenheit.
 While Taipei will be at a comfortable temperature, this is also when Keelung City and the north will be wet and stormy.
 While there will likely be times when you’ll get caught in the rain, the benefit of traveling during this time is that it is the low tourist season.
 That means lower hotel rates, cheaper flights and fewer crowds.

-These winter months are a great time to visit Beitou to enjoy hot springs, or head to the southern areas to visit the stunning beaches in Kenting National Park—where even in winter, the highs are around 75 degrees Fahrenheit, with lows of 68 degrees Fahrenheit.
+These winter months are a great time to visit the Beitou hot springs, or head to the southern areas to visit the stunning beaches in Kenting National Park—where even in winter, the highs are around 75 degrees Fahrenheit, with lows of 68 degrees Fahrenheit.

 When the weather is generally good everywhere

 The fall season is when the weather is great everywhere.
 The southern areas will be warm, but the north begins to cool down.
 There’s almost no rainfall between central to southern Taiwan, where it’s sunny and clear in the fall.
 In the Northeast, however, you do have the monsoon season starting in October.
 Our team visited Taiwan during this month and still had a wonderful time, though it was a little wet and rainy while we explored the areas of Keelung, Hualien, Taroko Gorge and Yilan, which meant we had to wear rain parkas.